Abelo9996/barebone_database/README.md

 The `query` directory contains classes for managing and manipulating queries.

-The various operator classes are query operators (pieces of a query), some of which you will be implementing in Project 3.
+The various operator classes are query operators (pieces of a query).

-The `QueryPlan` class represents a plan for executing a query (which we will be covering in more detail later in the semester).
-It currently executes the query as given (runs things in logical order, and performs joins in the order given), but you will be implementing a query optimizer in Project 3 to run the query in a more efficient manner.
+The `QueryPlan` class represents a plan for executing a query.
+It currently executes the query as given (runs things in logical order, and performs joins in the order given), but you will be implementing a query optimizer to run the query in a more efficient manner.

 ### recovery

 The `recovery` directory contains a skeleton for implementing database recovery a la ARIES.
-You will be implementing this in Project 5.

 ### table

 The `table` directory contains classes representing entire tables and records.

-The `Table` class is, as the name suggests, a table in our database.
+The `Table` class is, as the name suggests, a table in the database.
 See the comments at the top of this class for information on how table data is layed out on pages.